 Well, hell's bells.

-Though the news the last three to four months has been nothing but how we have gotten the support of the population.
+The news the last three to four months has been nothing but how we have gotten the support of the population.

-Hell's bell's number two.
+Hell's Bells number two.

-Katie Couric went out to a farmers market in Baghdad the other day, and she was stunned.
+Katie Couric went out to a farmer's market in Baghdad the other day and she was stunned.

-Everybody's going in there as like it might as well be uh Gristites in New York.
+The citizens are trading little vegetable carts and their beef and everybody's going in there as like it might as well be Gristitis in New York.

 And she couldn't believe it.

-And so She said, well, this is what the military wanted me to see, but nevertheless, there's signs that the surge is working.
+And so she said, well, this is what the military wanted me to see, but nevertheless, there's signs that the surge is working.

 It can be obtained only through the efforts of the minority among the population that favors the counterinsurgent.